newrelic/newrelic-browser-agent/.github/pull_request_template.md

+Please add a changelog description here.
+This will help populate the repo changelog and docs site release notes.
+---
 <!--
 Thank you for submitting a pull request.
 This code is leveraged to monitor critical services.
 Before contributing, please read our [contributing guidelines](https://github.com/newrelic/newrelic-browser-agent/blob/main/CONTRIBUTING.md) and [code of conduct](https://github.com/newrelic/.github/blob/main/CODE_OF_CONDUCT.md).
 -->